-At this time the City of Sammamish is not accepting development or construction permit applications that do not already have a Traffic Concurrency Certificate.
+At this time the City of Sammamish is not accepting development or construction permit applications that do not already have a Traffic Concurrency Certificate (TCR).

 On Monday April 20, 2020, the Washington State Growth Management Hearings Board (GMHB) responded to the case of Don Gerend v.
 City of Sammamish with a mandate to resolve outstanding growth and development questions regarding the City’s prior amendments to its transportation concurrency and level of service standards.
 This is not a final decision but a directive to address issues raised by the GMHB.

-To give the City the necessary time to evaluate these questions, during the April 21, 2020 Regular Meeting the City Council passed a 6-month moratorium on all land use, development, and building permit applications, which went into effect immediately.
+On April 21, 2020, the City Council passed an immediate 6-month moratorium on all land use, development, and building permit applications.

 You may submit for Project Guidance for more information.
 This is a free service, providing you with basic information for potential projects.